-This mode in which a file is opened is indicated with the stick pin icon in the top right of the editor area:
+The mode in which a file is opened is indicated with an icon in the top right of the editor area:

--- Indicates the file is opened permanently until it is closed explicitly by the user.
+- The file is sticky and will be kept open until it is closed by the user.

-Clicking on the pin icon toggles between the available modes.
+Clicking on the stick pin icon toggles between the available modes.
 Right-clicking on the icon displays a menu of recently visited files.
-Note that this contains both transient and sticky files, while the Recent list in the File menu contains only sticky files.
+Note that this contains both non-sticky and sticky files, while the Recent list in the File menu contains only sticky files.

-The number of transient editors to keep open, in addition to those that are visible is set with the Transient Threshold preference.
+The number of non-sticky editors to keep open, in addition to those that are visible, is set with the Editor > Advanced > Maximum Non-Sticky Editors preference.